MatFi/AnnA.jl/docs/src/working_principle/physical_concepts.md

-# Working Principle
-The implementation is based on Courtiers finite element scheme.
-The original Matlab implementation [IonMonger](https://github.com/PerovskiteSCModelling/IonMonger) and internally uses the same numerical finite element scheme.

 # Physical Concepts
 ## Fundamental Conservation Laws
 In a homogeneous thin-film solar cell where the device area is magnitudes larger than the thickness, it is sufficient to consider only the out of plane dimension.
 The electrons ``n``, holes ``p``, and ionic species ``P`` obey the conservation laws listed below: